5l1v3r1/schwifty/README.md

 # schwifty
-Peer to peer app to solve problem of supply and demand
+Peer to peer app to provide jobs for everyone.

 ## Version
 1.0.0.0